Cookie-Studio/Cookie/README.md

 About Cookie
 ----

-Cookie is a high-performance server of MCBE, written in Java, supports all features, and supports loading plug-ins.
-Cookie has a complete and easy-to-use plug-in api, which generally draws on the architecture of nk, and has made a lot of changes on this basis.
-This project is still under development.
-We welcome capable developers to join our development team (currently almost all of them are developed by me).
-We hope that through this project, we can revive the domestic bedrock version of the ecosystem.
+Cookie is written in Java, based on Cloudburst core, and on this basis, MCBE high-performance core with many changes, supporting all original features.
+Cookie has a complete and easy-to-use plug-in API.
+The project is still under development.
+We welcome capable developers to join our development team (currently almost all developers are developed by me).
+I hope that through this project, help the domestic bedrock version of the ecosystem

 Design goals
 ---